Generic Name: Methylphenidate Tablets (meth il FEN i date)

 Medically reviewed by Drugs.com.
 Last updated on Feb 10, 2019.

-- This medicine may be habit-forming.
-Use Methylin (methylphenidate tablets) as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of Methylin (methylphenidate tablets) may cause it to not work as well.
-Mood or behavior changes may also happen.
+- This medicine has a risk of abuse and misuse.
+Use Methylin (methylphenidate tablets) only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.

 Uses of Methylin:

 - It is used to treat attention deficit problems with hyperactivity.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Methylin?

 - If you have an allergy to methylphenidate or any other part of Methylin (methylphenidate tablets).